MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/configure-the-binding-properties-for-oracle-e-business-suite.md

 ---
 description: "Learn more about: Configure the binding properties for Oracle E-Business Suite"
-title: "Configure the binding properties for Oracle E-Business Suite | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Configure the binding properties for Oracle E-Business Suite" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: cfdca8c8-4434-4a9f-8e2a-970988c2f685
-caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Configure the binding properties for Oracle E-Business Suite
 The [!INCLUDE[adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)]surfaces several binding properties that enable you to control some of its behavioral characteristics.
 This section provides information about setting the binding properties from [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)] and from the [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console.
 From [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)], you must specify the binding properties while generating schema for specific operations.
 From [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)], you must specify the binding properties as part of the send or receive port for sending or receiving messages from Oracle E-Business Suite.